Trump, Bloomberg trade schoolyard taunts as spending war heats up

 On Sunday, Bloomberg’s campaign denied it had requested a box and took aim at the president’s own personality and appearance.

 “The president is lying.
-He is a pathological liar who lies about everything: his fake hair, his obesity, and his spray-on tan,” said Bloomberg spokeswoman Julie Wood.
+He is a pathological liar who lies about everything: his fake hair, his obesity, and his spray-on tan,” said Bloomberg spokesman Julie Wood.

 During the interview, Trump also suggested the DNC was bending its rules to allow Bloomberg to participate in the debates.